Eleas/IFF_ImageReader/README.md

 ### Limitations

 The library allows reading images, but does not yet write them.
 More obscure features are mostly unimplemented, and the list of planned features currently stands, in order, as follows: OCS color correction, parallel file loading, EHB/HAM correction, support for IFF DEEP images, color cycling, HAM8, Interlace flicker, a fold-out UI bar, CRT screen simulation, scanlines, pixel shape correction, copper bar changes, Sliced HAM, sprite-based drawing, aspect correction, and support for other graphical formats within the IFF domain (ANIM, PICS, ACBM...).

-The lack of facilities for storing the images as PNG or similar is also notable, as is the ability to write files according to a user based schema (for representing data in more compact form in custom projects), but the schedule for adding those features is not yet set in stone.
+More broadly, the library still cannot serialize to IFF or PNG, or write files according to a user based schema (for representing data in more compact form in custom projects).
+This is certainly in the pipeline, but the schedule is to be determined.

+Lastly, the project is currently Windows only.
+CMake would be the logical choice going forward, but as I have yet to migrate from Visual Studio, which I use and prefer, I'm unmotivated to the task of reworking the olcpixelgameengine to get it to work on Linux, let alone install an OSX emulator.
+As all externalities are confined to the entry points, however, getting a port to a stable state should be a matter of hours.

 ## Dependencies